Lisa Vanderpump Confronts Lala Over Fight With James Kennedy & Raquel

 Lala continues telling Vanderpump that in her follow-up conversation with James, everything was “civilized,” and she just said to him “You’re still sitting there loving the fact that you got to f**k Lala.”

-Still skeptical, Vanderpump grabs her best source for in-house gossip, waitress, Scheana Shay, and asks her to spill it, and she doesn’t disappoint, despite a voice over where she expresses concern that Lala will be mad.
+Still skeptical, Vanderpump grabs her best source for in-house gossip, waitress, Scheana Shay, and asks her to spill it and she doesn’t disappoint despite a voice over where she expresses concern that Lala will be mad.
 But as Scheana is telling all to Lisa, saying that Lala went too far with Raquel, calling her a “Bambi-eyed b***h, Kent interrupts, expressing disappointment that Scheana was tattling.

 Vanderpump Rules' Kristen Doute Disses Lisa Vanderpump on Twitter!
 Plus Billie Accuses Kristen of Only Being Nice to Lala for Her 'Private Jet' #PumpRules KristenDoute LisaVanderpump #LalaKent ItsMeBillieLee https://t.co/KqGvXpxOUu